VasudevAdhikari/moegpt/README.md

 - **History:** View, switch, or delete chat modules from the history dropdown.
 - **Profile:** See your stats and account info on the profile page.
 - **Logout:** Securely log out at any time.

 ---

-## 📑 Screenshots

-> _Add screenshots here to showcase the chatbot UI, profile page, and error handling!_

----